 |Private Investment Management||No|

 |Side-by-Side Management||Ask firm|

 |Trades Recommended Securities||Yes|

 As a financial advisory firm, Strategic Investment Advisors can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

 Financial planning services can include tax planning, estate planning, retirement planning, or life-based event planning such as saving for college, getting married, purchasing a home, paying down debt, or planning an inheritance.

-Strategic Investment Advisors is headquartered in Cape Girardeau, MO.
-Strategic Investment Advisors offers financial advisor services in 4 states: Florida, Illinois, Indiana, Missouri.
+Strategic Investment Advisors is headquartered in Cape Girardeau, MO and currently serves in 4 states: Florida, Illinois, Indiana, Missouri.

 While Strategic Investment Advisors advises clients across a variety of portfolio sizes, the average client balance is currently $219,162.
 In total, Strategic Investment Advisors manages $71,227,970 in assets.

 Neither the SEC nor FINRA tracks portfolio performance metrics for the financial planning industry.
 As a result, unlike hedge funds, there is no historical performance for any financial advisory firm.
 Financial plans and investment portfolios are always unique to the client's personal financial situation.